purdue-arc/arc_tutorials/snake_tutorial/docs/06_next-steps.md

 Luckily there are tools to reduce that frustration and help spot issues.

 This is a short list of the many options avaliable:

 - [rqt_graph](http://wiki.ros.org/rqt_graph): This ROS package allows users to visualize the ROS computation graph.
 In other words, you can see what nodes are active as well as how nodes are communicating.
 Here is an example of a graph:
 ![rqt graph example](images/rqt-example.png)

-- [roswtf](http://wiki.ros.org/roswtf): This ROS package is a general debugging tool that finds issues by searching your workspace.
-Additionally it has a funny name.
+- [roswtf](http://wiki.ros.org/roswtf): This ROS package is an automated debugging tool that finds issues by searching your workspace and graph.
+It can find things like improperly set up packages and nodes with unconnected topics.
+Additionally it has a fun name.

-- [rostopic](http://wiki.ros.org/rostopic): This command-line tool can be used in debugging nodes.
-The two commands you might find most useful are `echo` and `pub`, which help in manually receiving and sending messages.
-This is espcially helpful for testing or when running nodes independently.
+- [rostopic](http://wiki.ros.org/rostopic): This command-line tool can be used in debugging nodes by the messages sent on connected topics.
+The main commands you might find most useful are `list`, `echo` and `pub`. `list` will list all active topics on the ROS graph. `echo` will let you monitor a topic live on the commandline. `pub` will let you send messages via the command line.
+This tool is espcially helpful for testing or when running nodes independently.

 - [rosnode](http://wiki.ros.org/rosnode): This is another useful command-line tool for debugging nodes.
-You can use `info` to print out various information about a given node.
+You can use `list` to see all active nodes, then `info` to print out various information about a given node.

 - [Python Specific Debugger (PDB)](https://docs.python.org/3/library/pdb.html):
 This is a tool built to help debug python applications.
-It was used heavily in making the `snakesim` package.
+It has nothing to do with ROS.
+It has a bit of a learning curve, but it was used heavily in making the `snakesim` package.
+It may be worth using if you think you have issues inside of a node that you can't debug by looking at ROS messages going in and out.
+It will allow you to step through your code using breakpoints, and monitor the value of variables as you do so.

 ## Additional Resources and Getting Help
 If you're part of the Autonomous Robotics Club of Purdue, you can post questions